UNRWA: Infrastructure and camp/settlement improvement

+Photo and film archives

+Throughout its history, UNRWA has collected photographs and film to document the lives of refugees as well as relief efforts.
+These materials are produced by UNRWA staff or by external contractors, including photographers working for other UN agencies.
+An initial batch of photographs were provided by staff of the Red Cross, covering a period before UNRWA was active.
+As of 2008, the collection had grown to around 10,000 photographs, 400,000 negatives, 15,000 colour slides, 75 films, and 400 videotapes.
+These are stored in UNRWA facilities in Gaza and Amman.
+The images and films come from the five areas where the agency is active: Gaza, Jerusalem, the West Bank, Lebanon, and Syria.
+In 2009, UNESCO added this collection to its Memory of the World International Register, recognising it as documentary heritage of global importance.
+In 2012, UNRWA began digitising this archive and making images available online.

 Assessment and praise

-UNRWA has received praise from Nobel Peace laureates Mairéad Corrigan Maguire and Kofi Annan, the president of the UN General Assembly, former UN Secretary General Ban Ki-Moon, and representatives from the European Union, the United States, the Netherlands, Japan, Bangladesh, Cyprus, Jordan, Ghana, and Norway, among others.
-In 2007, the Permanent Representative of Norway to the United Nations described his country as a "strong supporter" of UNRWA, which acts as "a safety net" for the Palestine refugees, providing them with "immediate relief, basic services and the possibility of a life in dignity".
-The same day, the Representative of Iceland praised the agency's ability to "deliver substantial results" despite "often life-threatening conditions".
+UNRWA has received praise from Nobel Peace laureates Mairéad Corrigan Maguire and Kofi Annan, the president of the UN General Assembly, former UN Secretary-General Ban Ki-moon, and representatives from the European Union, the United States, the Netherlands, Japan, Bangladesh, Cyprus, Jordan, Ghana, and Norway, among others.
+In 2007, the permanent representative of Norway to the United Nations described his country as a "strong supporter" of UNRWA, which acts as "a safety net" for the Palestine refugees, providing them with "immediate relief, basic services and the possibility of a life in dignity".
+The same day, the representative of Iceland praised the agency's ability to "deliver substantial results" despite "often life-threatening conditions".

 In 2007, Israel expressed its continued support for UNRWA, noting that despite "concerns regarding the politicization" of the agency, the country supports its humanitarian mission.

+On 17 January 2024, US State Department spokesperson Matthew Miller rejected calls to defund UNRWA, saying:UNRWA has done and continues to do invaluable work to address the humanitarian situation in Gaza at great personal risk to UNRWA members.
+I believe it’s over 100 UNRWA staff members have been killed doing this lifesaving work, and we continue to not only support it but we continue to commend them for the really heroic efforts that they make oftentimes while making the greatest sacrifice.

 Independent evaluations

 In 2011, UNRWA agreed to be assessed by the Multilateral Organisation Performance Assessment Network (MOPAN), a network of donor countries established to determine the organisational effectiveness of multilateral organisations.
 Based on four dimensions of organisational effectiveness—strategic management, operational management, relationship management, and knowledge management—MOPAN concluded that the agency performs adequately or well in most key indicators, particularly within strategic management.
 UNRWA responded to the result positively, noting that "many of the challenges highlighted in the report reflect challenges within most, if not all, multilateral organisations."
 In its most recent assessment in 2019, MOPAN commended UNRWA for continuing to increase the efficiency of its programmes, recognizing the agency as "competent, resilient and resolute".